LARS Library: Least Angle Regression laSso Library

 The LARS library has been written to use the less memory possible.
 For example,

-matrices are symmetric, thus we only need to store half of these
+all the matrices are symmetric, thus we only need to store half of these

 matrices in memory. ``In place'' factorization of matrices have been used when